Dual-Model Adversarial Methodology

 Abstract

 The approach treats AI systems not as sources of theoretical insight but as diagnostic instruments with complementary failure modes.
-When two behaviorally distinct models—ChatGPT and Claude AI—examine the same theoretical documentation, their disagreements frequently expose hidden assumptions, logical gaps, and definitional ambiguities that persist undetected in single-model workflows.
+When two behaviorally distinct models—ChatGPT and Claude AI—examine the same theoretical documentation under a defined adversarial protocol, their structured disagreements expose hidden assumptions, logical gaps, and definitional ambiguities that persist undetected in single-model workflows.
 This creates a form of parallax—depth and structure become visible only when non-identical perspectives are held in productive tension under explicit human constraint.

-The result is a documentation review process more adversarial and less forgiving than conventional review with respect to internal logical consistency, while maintaining absolute human authority over theoretical content and canonical claims.
+The result is a documentation review process more relentless than ordinary informal human review at the level of internal logical consistency, while maintaining absolute human authority over theoretical content and canonical claims.
 The theory itself remains entirely human-originated; AI serves only to ensure that written expression of that theory is internally consistent and precisely bounded.

 Scope: This paper documents a documentation and validation methodology, not a physical theory claim.
 The validity of the method does not depend on the validity of PrimerField Theory itself.